beyarkay/masters-thesis/src/04_methodology.md

 \ref{fig:04_cd74hc4067}) is a low-power digitally-controlled integrated circuit which allows one of 16 input signals to be routed to an output signal by setting four selection signals to have some combination of low and high voltages.
-This is required as the Arduino Arduino Nano does not have 15 analogue inputs.
+This is required as the Arduino Nano does not have 15 analogue inputs.
 By configuring the Arduino Nano to iterate through the first 15 settings of the four selection signals on the multiplexer, each of the 15 signals from the accelerometers can be read and packaged together using only one of the input pins available on the Arduino Nano.

 Before the signals can be sent to the user's computer, the sensor measurements from the left hand must be joined with the sensor measurements of the right